Legal-NLP-EkStep/rhetorical-role-baseline/README.md

 ## 4. Inference of Baseline Model on custom data

-To train the model on data other than the one provided,we will need to install the spacy transformers model by following the steps below:
+To train the model on data other than the one provided, we will need to split raw text into sentences.
+We use spacy transformer model for that.
+Install the spacy transformers model by following the steps below:

 To install en_core_web_trf, run: